• Home

 Stop Being Pushed Around By Homeowners Insurance Companies!

 Welcome to HOI Exposed!
+Join Our Facebook Group ~ "Homeowners Insurance Exposed"

-Come On Our Podcast And Share Your Story!
 Post Your Narrative On This Website, Lets Work Together & Expose These Insurance Companies, And Learn From Each Other.

 OUR MISSION: EMPOWER, EDUCATE & INFORM

-HOI Exposed is a platform dedicated to exposing the pitfalls that insurance companies often use against their policy holders.
+Homeowners Insurance Exposed is a platform dedicated to exposing the pitfalls that insurance companies often use against their policyholders.
 I have dealt with two different insurance companies on two different occasions.
 After filing these claims it was apparent that insurance companies don't play fair.
-If it's not one thing with these insurance companies, its another.
+If it's not one thing with these insurance companies, it's another.
 It's these experiences that have driven me to create this website.
 My driving force is to educate, empower and inform as many homeowners as possible of the things that homeowners may face after filing a claim against their homeowners insurance company.
 I'm not saying that all homeowners insurance companies act in bad faith, but we are here to expose that do.
 Everyday I read something new that insurance companies are doing against their policy holders.
 I believe we as homeowners make some sort of a stand and hold these insurance companies accountable.

 A Platform for Education, not trying to sell you anything